A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: Numerical experiments

+To demonstrate the convergence and volume-preserving properties of our proposed algorithm, we conducted a comparison with diffusion-based and curvature-based registrations \cite{fischer2002fast,fischer2003curvature,Fair}.
+The comparison was performed using an IC image of size $200\times 200$.
+To ensure fairness, all three methods were iterated for 100 steps at each level.

+The registration results of our method, as well as the diffusion-based and curvature-based methods, are shown in \Cref{fig:testIC}.
+It is evident that our method produces a registered image that closely resembles the reference image, while the diffusion and curvature models fail to achieve satisfactory registration for the IC example (see the zoom-in regions in \Cref{fig:testIC}(b)).
+The transformation grids of the diffusion and curvature models are severely distorted.
+The findings in \Cref{tableIC} support the validity of the global volume-preserving assumption ($\int_\Omega\det(J(\bar{\bm{\varphi}}))d\bm{x}/|\Omega|=1$), as even objects in the template that are smaller than those in the reference have been successfully registered, enabling their analysis and inference.
+Moreover, the numerical values of $\det(\nabla\bar{\bm{\varphi}}) \in[-0.3, 1.7] $ and $\det(\nabla\bar{\bm{\varphi}}) \in[-0.14, 1.07] $ demonstrate that the mappings obtained by the diffusion and curvature models are non-diffeomorphic.

-We further compare the proposed algorithm with the diffusion- and curvature-based registration algorithms to demonstrate the convergence and volume-preserving using the IC example.
-For fair, all three methods are iterated 100 steps at each level.
-In \Cref{fig:convergence}, we plot the change curves of the similarity measure $ \mathcal{D}(\bm{u}) $, relative objective function $ \hat{\mathcal{L}}^{\ell,k} := \frac{\mathcal{L}^{\ell,k}}{\mathcal{L}^{L,1}} $ ($ \mathcal{L}^{\ell,k} $ represents the objective function value of the $k$-th iteration at the $\ell$-th level and $ \mathcal{L}^{L,1} $ represents the initial objective function value of the coarsest $L$-th level), and average Jacobian determinant $\overline{\det}(J(\bar{\bm{\varphi}}))$ of three methods with respective to the number of iterations.
-From \Cref{fig:convergence}(a)-(b), we observe that the similarity measure and relative objective function value of the proposed algorithm decreased monotonically at each level and gradually stabilized.
-This indicates that the proposed algorithm is converged.
-Although the diffusion and curvature methods converge faster than that of the proposed method, their similarity measures and relative objective function values are worse than ours.
-This means that our method is more satisfactory.
-Moreover, it can be seen from \Cref{fig:convergence}(c) that the proposed algorithm can guarantee $\overline{\det}(J(\bar{\bm{\varphi}}))\approx 1$, which is consistent with the conclusion of volume-preserving in the average sense.
+In \Cref{fig:convergence}, we present the change curves of three different metrics: the similarity measure $\mathcal{D}(\bm{u})$, the relative objective function $\hat{\mathcal{L}}^{\ell,k}$, and the average Jacobian determinant $\overline{\det}(J(\bar{\bm{\varphi}}))$.
+The relative objective function is defined as the ratio of the objective function value $\mathcal{L}^{\ell,k}$ at the $k$-th iteration and the initial objective function value $\mathcal{L}^{L,1}$ at the coarsest $L$-th level.
+From \Cref{fig:convergence}(a)-(b), it can be observed that the similarity measure and the relative objective function value of our proposed algorithm consistently decrease at each level and eventually stabilize, indicating convergence.
+Although the diffusion and curvature methods converge faster, their similarity measures and relative objective function values are inferior to ours, suggesting that our method is more satisfactory.
+Furthermore, \Cref{fig:convergence}(c) demonstrates that our proposed algorithm ensures that $\overline{\det}(J(\bar{\bm{\varphi}}))$ remains close to 1, which aligns with the conclusion of volume preservation in the average sense.